WoogearKwon/flutter-study/README.md

 Reference for Learning Flutter

 ## To run this app in your device
-- You need to click <Edit configurations..> and add New Configuration of Flutter
+- You need to click **Edit configurations..** and add New Configuration of Flutter
 - and specify Dart entrypoint as: lib/page/main.dart
-- and don't forget to click "Pub get" at pubspec.yaml
+- and don't forget to click "Pub get" at pubspec.yaml to get dependencies

 ## Official Documentations
 - [https://flutter.dev/](https://flutter.dev/) : Flutter Docs